 Signing then takes place in a public-key infrastructure in which an encryption procedure with two keys is used.
 One is a private key, which only the encrypting authority knows; and one is the public key.
 This key is added to the document in the signature certificate.

+This is a little technical but worth knowing.
 There are three steps involved:

 - Hash value calculated